sragss/echo-bigfoot/README.md

 # 🦶 Bigfoot Detector
 Transform any photo into a Bigfoot encounter.
 Upload or capture images and watch humans become cryptids.
+[Try it live](https://echo-bigfoot.vercel.app/).

 ![Example](imgs/ex.png)